Museum of London Archaeology Service — Roman; AD 80-120

 Writing tablet

-Scratched onto a wax layer, the lettering on this early 2nd century wooden writing tablet has survived.
-It is a deed of sale for a young enslaved woman called Fortunata, described as ‘healthy and not liable to run away’.
-She cost 600 silver denarii - 2 years’ pay for a legionary soldier.
+Scratched onto a wax layer, the lettering on this Roman wooden writing tablet has survived.
+It is a deed of sale for a young enslaved woman called Fortunata, described as a 'Diablintian', meaning a member of the Diablintes people from northern France.
+Fortunata was bought for 600 silver denarii (the equivalent of two years’ pay for a legionary soldier).
+She was bought by an enslaved man called Vegetus, who worked for the government and who was, in turn, owned by another enslaved government worker called Montanus.

-This gives us a rare glimpse into government staffing methods and the lives of Roman enslaved people: they could earn money and own enslaved people themselves.
-Fortunata was bought by an enslaved man, called Vegetus Montanus, who worked in the treasury and who was, in turn, owned by another enslaved treasury worker.
+This gives us a rare glimpse into government staffing methods and some of the lives of Roman enslaved people: they could earn money and own enslaved people themselves.

 - Category: